Accumulated/10601-HWs-SelfPaced/README.md

 This repo is for implementing CMU10601 course assignments.
 https://www.cs.cmu.edu/~mgormley/courses/10601-s20/schedule.html

-Homework 1: Background Material (written / programming)
+Homework 1: Background Material (written / programming)<br />

-Homework 2: Decision Trees (written / programming)
+Homework 2: Decision Trees (written / programming)<br />
-	- The project builds a binary classifier from scratch which uses Decision tree as its core for learning and inference.
+	- The project builds a binary classifier from scratch which uses<br />
+ 	Decision tree as its core for learning and inference.
   	The algorithm uses mutual information as splitting criterion.